 Tomatoes and Citrus Fruit

-Harvard Medical School identified chocolate on its list of triggers for GERD.
-Chocolate contains an ingredient called methyxanthine, which research has shown relaxes the smooth muscle in the LES.
-This can lead to problems with reflux.
+Chocolate contains an ingredient called methylxanthine.
+It has been shown to relax the smooth muscle in the LES.
+This can increase reflux.

-While no diet has been proven to prevent GERD, some research has suggested that certain foods may help ease symptoms.
+No diet has been proven to prevent GERD.
+However, certain foods may help ease symptoms in some people.

 Yogurt and Probiotics